 In several parts of the world, wastewater carrying heavy metals, bacteria, and other toxins into the groundwater is a concern for agriculture.
 In response, environmental engineers and agri-forestry professionals plant eucalyptus trees in strategic locations.
 There’s a wealth of evidence that the eucalyptus absorbs and filters many elements we don’t want in the water used on crops.

-While there’s still more research needed to know the right balance of eucalyptus trees to agricultural land, the outlook is promising.
-And another remarkable fact about the gum tree.
+While there’s still more research needed to know the right balance of these trees to agricultural land, the outlook is promising and is another remarkable fact about the gum tree.

 6. Eucalyptus Wood Makes the Best Didgeridoos

 Didgeridoos are a long, trumpet-like instrument with a deep history among the Indigenous people of Australia.
 Traditionally, it’s played during ceremonial dancing and singing.
 Today, it’s also played for recreation.

 But no matter why it’s played, many who know about these things contend that the best didgeridoos are made from eucalyptus wood.